This guide will show you exactly what a bridging loan is.

-We were able to look at a lender that capitalised or added the interest during the bridging loan period which means they weren’t going to put under mortgage stress.
+We were able to look at a lender that capitalised or added the interest during the bridging loan period, which means they weren’t going to be put under mortgage stress.

 The other benefit was Greg and Tanya didn’t need to move out to a rental house and waste money on that while they found a new home to move into.

-Let’s look at the numbers behind with the bridging finance calculator
+Let’s look at the numbers behind the bridging finance calculator.

 They wanted to be able to borrow the full amount towards the new purchase of $760,000.

 - Existing Home Valued at $550,000

 This is when some of our bridging finance terms come in: